Find the answers to your questions with this Mewburn Ellis Q&A. Find out more about Mewburn Ellis opportunities here.

 Kulveer, University of Oxford

 Yes – we often offer newly qualified attorneys an opportunity to undertake an extended work placement (typically about three months) at an attorney firm in another country.
-We have previously sent attorneys to Japan, the USA and China.
+We have previously sent attorneys to Japan, USA and China.

 This opportunity usually arises shortly after qualification as a UK and European attorney (i.e. after around 4 or 5 years in the job).
+Sometimes our attorneys will also work directly onsite with our clients, which can be based anywhere in Europe or even further afield.